flyakon/DeepPhysiNet/README.md

 ## Citation

-If you use the code or performance benchmarks of this project in your research, please refer to the bibtex below to cite RSPrompter.
+If you use the code or performance benchmarks of this project in your research, please refer to the bibtex below to cite.

 ```
 @misc{li2024deepphysinet,